-10G-EPON EPON as defined in [802.3ah] and amended in [802.3av] 1G-EPON EPON as defined in [802.3ah] B-BEB B-type BEB - contains a B-component.
+10G-EPON EPON as first defined in [802.3av], now part of [802.3] 1G-EPON EPON as first defined in [802.3ah], now part of [802.3] 2G-EPON EPON as defined in Annex A, 2G-EPON System Definition, of [DPoE-SP-PHYv1.0] B-BEB B-type BEB - contains a B-component.
 It supports bridging in the provider backbone based on B-MAC and B-TAG information.
 Customer Premise Equipment (CPE) Customer Premise Equipment as defined in [DOCSIS] DOCSIS Service Flow A unidirectional flow of packets from the upper layer service entity to the RF with pre- defined QoS traffic parameters.
-EPON Operations Administration and Maintenance EPON Operations Administration and Maintenance (OAM) messaging as defined in [802.3ah] and [DPoE-SP-OAMv1.0]; Ethernet OAM is not the same as EPON OAM.
-Ethernet OAM is [802.1ag]. eRouter An eSAFE device that is implemented in conjunction with the DOCSIS" Ethernet Passive Optical Network (EPON) Refers to both 1G-EPON and 10G-EPON collectively Ethernet Virtual Connection An association of two or more UNIs.
+EPON Operations Administration and Maintenance EPON Operations Administration and Maintenance (OAM) messaging as defined in [802.3] and [DPoE-SP-OAMv1.0]; Ethernet OAM is not the same as EPON OAM.
+Ethernet OAM is [802.1ag]. eRouter An eSAFE device that is implemented in conjunction with the DOCSIS" Ethernet Passive Optical Network (EPON) Refers to 1G-EPON, 2G-EPON, and 10G-EPON collectively Ethernet Virtual Connection An association of two or more UNIs.
 Ingress Traffic that map to the EVC can only be sent to one of more UNIs in the EVC, except the ingress UNI.
 ETH-trail An ETH-layer entity responsible for the transfer of information from the input of a trail termination source to the output of a trail termination sink.
-I-BEB I type BEB - contains an I-component for bridging in the customer space based on customer MAC and service VLAN ID.
+I-BEB I type BEB $-$ contains an I-component for bridging in the customer space based on customer MAC and service VLAN ID.
 IB-BEB Combination of I-BEB and B-BEB containing both I-component and B-component.
 L2VPN ID An octet string that uniquely identifies an L2VPN within a cable operator administrative domain corresponding to a single subscriber enterprise.
 Layer 2 Virtual Private Network (L2VPN) L2 Virtual Private Network is a set of LANs and the L2 Forwarders between them that enable hosts attached to the LANs to communicate with Layer 2 Protocol Data Units (L2PDUs).
 A single L2VPN forwards L2PDUs based only on the Destination MAC (DMAC) address of the L2PDU, transparent to any IP or other Layer 3 address.
 A cable operator administrative domain supports multiple L2VPNs, one for each subscriber enterprise to which Transparent LAN Service is offered.
 Logical CPE Interface LCI as defined in [eDOCSIS] Network Interface Device (NID) A DEMARC device in DPoE specifications Service Provider The organization providing Ethernet Services Subscriber The organization purchasing and/or using Ethernet services.
 TRAN-Trail A TRAN-trail (see ITU-T Recommendation [G.805]) is a "transport entity" responsible for the transfer of information from the input of a trail termination source to the output of a trail termination sink.